 Glasgow is a fantastic city – full of charm and character.
-There is much to explore within the city itself.
-However, it is definitely one of those places where it is more enjoyable to have tour guide showing you around so you hear all the very entertaining stories of the city!
+There are so many things to do in Glasgow city centre and around.
+However, Glasgow is definitely one of those places where it is more enjoyable to have a tour guide showing you around so you hear all the very entertaining stories of the city!

 Glasgow is also extremely close to some of the key sights in Scotland – from the home of famous Scottish poet Robert Burns to the stunning Scottish Highlands to the United Kingdom’s highest mountain Ben Nevis.

 Here are my recommendations on the best Glasgow tours to take – plus a few of my favourite things to see and do in Glasgow Scotland I discovered whilst visiting.

 Glasgow Tours – How to Get To Glasgow

 Click here for Cheap Flights to Glasgow